gboulant/todogo/doc/talks/talk01.01.userguide.rst

 .. code::

-   $ todo new -t "Make it possible to have children tasks associated to a task"
+   $ todo add -t "Make it possible to have children tasks associated to a task"
     1 [2019-Sep-07] ○ : Make it possible to have children tasks associated to a task

 Note that the usage index 1, previously attributed to the